chainflip-io/chainflip-eth-contracts/README.md

 # Display user address
 >> user

-# Example of checking the ETH balance of the stakeManager
+# Example of checking the ETH balance of the State Chain Gateway
->> balanceEth stakeManager
+>> balanceEth gateway

-# Example of staking 2k FLIP for nodeId 0xDEADBEEF to the Stake Manager
+# Example of staking 2k FLIP for nodeId 0xDEADBEEF to the State Chain Gateway
->> stake 2000 0xDEADBEEF
+>> fund 2000 0xDEADBEEF

 # To eventually exit the tool
 >> exit